-NOTE 1: Packet loss can be determined by means of observation of ICMP and TCP control information for traffic, sending probes, etc. This methodology is out of scope of 3GPP.
+NOTE 2: Packet loss can be determined by means of observation of ICMP and TCP control information for traffic, sending probes, etc. This methodology is out of scope of 3GPP.

-d) Service loss [an indication of any intervals in which there was a full loss of service for the DSO (e.g. no communication service is possible for DSO due to a cell outage in MNO’s network.)].

-NOTE 2: The information elements to include in the incident report will be further clarified during the 'solution definition' stage of this study.
+NOTE 3: The information elements to include in the incident report will be further clarified during the 'solution definition' stage of this study.

-NOTE 3: The measurements provided by the DSO can be acquired by means that are outside the scope of 3GPP.
+NOTE 4: The measurements provided by the DSO can be acquired by means that are outside the scope of 3GPP.
 Measurements may be acquired from management MIBs of routers that are operated by the DSO.

-Editor's Note: It is FFS whether service loss is in scope of 3GPP standardization or if it is in scope of the BSS.

 6.7 Business use case: DSO reports an incident to MNO

 6.7.1 Description